age-series/eln2-web/docs/development.md

         * `sixnode`: all sixnode (6 sides of a block) TE's
         * `multinode`: all multi block TE's

-In the `eln2-core` repository, one will find roughly the following:
+In the `core` folder, one will find roughly the following:

 * `org.eln2`
     * `math`: all sorts of mathy stuff
     * `sim`: all sorts of simulation code (mna, electrical, thermal)

-When you build Eln2, you will generally operate out of the `eln2-mc-integration` folder, and that will load in UMC as well as Eln2-core.
+When you build Eln2, you will generally operate out of the Integration folder for the platform you are using, and that will load in the mod libraries and `core`.

-As a result, all of those imports will be accessible to be used for Minecraft code.

-The different versions of the eln2 Minecraft integrations (say 1.12, 1.14, 1.15, etc) would be branches by those names on that repository, which matches the way that UMC is structured.

-A proposal by Baughn has us changing this to a monorepo at [eln2/eln2](https://github.com/eln2/eln2), where core and integration would live.
-UMC would become a git subtree and the website would stay seperate.

-This moves things around a little - the paths then become something more like this:
+Here's a general overview of what the class heiarchy may look like:

 * `org.eln2`
     * `integration`: Minecraft version specific code.
 Stored in /integration-<mcversion> project directory